-President You reaffirms that “ordinary” citizens can have a profound impact on the life of our nation and, by extension, the world.
-Whether or not you’ve ever wondered what you would do if you were President of the United States—and even if you disagree with some of Augustus’ initiatives—President You will get you thinking about the role and responsibilities of national government, the issues that affect our collective and individual lives, and the power of each and every citizen to make enduring change.
+This book couples an engaging fictional narrative with a factual and impeccably researched exploration of presidential decision-making, the legislative structure and process, and the challenges that face America today.
+It reaffirms that ordinary citizens can have a profound impact on the life of our nation and, by extension, the world.
+The content will get you thinking about the role and responsibilities of national government, the issues that affect our collective and individual lives, and the power of each and every citizen to make enduring change.

 A biographical look into U. S. Army Corporal E. E. Williams’ 3-1/2 years World War II service in the Pacific Theater of Operations.
 It begins with his enrollment in the Selective Service (the Draft) and ends with his Honorable Discharge upon the cessation of hostilities.